- About the Industry

 It is the responsibility of the passengers or group leader booking the tour to ask what protocols are in place to ensure the safety of all passengers and ensure a level of comfort in group travel.

-As of October 2nd, 2020, masks are mandatory throughout the province in all indoor public areas, on transit, and in workplaces where physical distancing isn’t possible.
+Yes.
+As of October 2nd, 2020, masks are mandatory throughout the province of Ontario in all indoor public areas, on transit, and in workplaces where physical distancing isn’t possible.
 For details on the face mask requirements and exemptions, please visit www.ontario.ca/page/face-coverings-and-face-masks

 No. OMCA is a non-profit industry association developed in 1929 as a way to bring the industry together.
 OMCA is not funded by the government in any way and uses the dues from its members to continue to service and represent the industry.